Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: Conclusion and Future work

 \section{Conclusion and Future work}

-In the present study we have explored state-of-the-art DL models and recent UWF imaging for three clinically relevant tasks: image quality assessment, RDR identification, and DME identification, using the publicly available UWF4DR Challenge dataset.
-We have benchmarked both conventional CNNs and emerging architectures such as ViTs and foundation models, while also exploring frequency-domain representations and feature-level fusion.
-While DL models trained on RGB images consistently have outperformed those using frequency information, the latter still has achieved satisfactory results and showed promise as a complementary representation.
+In the present study, we have explored state-of-the-art DL models and recent UWF imaging for three clinically relevant tasks: image quality assessment, RDR identification, and DME identification, using the publicly available UWF4DR Challenge dataset.
+We have benchmarked both conventional CNNs and emerging architectures, such as ViTs and foundation models, while also exploring frequency-domain representations and feature-level fusion.
+Although DL models trained on RGB images consistently have outperformed those using frequency information, the latter still has achieved satisfactory results and showed promise as a complementary representation.
 Overall, all evaluated architectures have delivered strong performance, with fusion strategies often improving robustness.
 Importantly, explainability based on Grad-CAM visualization techniques has revealed that the proposed DL models' decisions are largely aligned with clinically relevant retinal structures, supporting their potential integration into ophthalmic workflows.

-Future work should consider: \textit{i)} extending evaluations to additional UWF datasets as they become available, including synthetic data \cite{melzi2023synthetic, romero2023ai4food, shahreza2024sdfr}, \textit{ii)} exploring multi-class classification of DR severity, \textit{iii)} increasing performance and explainability \cite{deandres2024pixels} through novel vision-language models (VLMs) \cite{romero2025vision, deandres2024good} and methods to extract better visual features \cite{dealcala2025attzoom}, and \textit{iv)} advancing fusion strategies \cite{la2025exploiting} to better combine RGB and frequency-domain information.
+Future work should consider: \textit{i)} extending evaluations to additional UWF datasets as they become available, including synthetic data \cite{melzi2023synthetic, romero2023ai4food, shahreza2024sdfr}, \textit{ii)} exploring multi-class classification of DR severity, \textit{iii)} increasing performance and explainability \cite{deandres2024pixels} through novel vision-language models (VLMs) \cite{romero2025vision, deandres2024good} and methods to extract better visual features \cite{dealcala2025attzoom}, and \textit{iv)} advancing fusion strategies to better combine RGB and frequency-domain information.
 Beyond technical aspects, prospective clinical validation will be critical to assess the utility, safety, and fairness of these systems.
+Our future work will also explore how to properly curate \cite{pena2024continuous} our AI-based methods using human inputs \cite{2023_SNCS_Human-Centric_Pena}.